ParanoidUser/yolo/CHANGEME.md

 77 bottles of rum on the wall, 77 bottles of rum!
 You take one down, you pass it around, 76 bottles of rum on the wall.

+76 bottles of rum on the wall, 76 bottles of rum!
+You take one down, you pass it around, 75 bottles of rum on the wall.

 *to be continued...*